 About 15 funnel-shaped, tubular flowers spiral up the single raceme, white with green segment keels.
 Flowering happens in late spring and early summer.

 The distribution of the variety is in the eastern region of the Eastern Province.
 The habitat is thicket and grassland where the plant grows among rocks or from crevices in hard, slightly acid soils.
+The species, H. coarctata, is not considered to be threatened in its habitat early in the twenty first century, its three varieties not yet evaluated.

 A similar species, H. reinwardtii found in a more easterly distribution has larger, whiter leaf tubercles on narrower, thinner leaves.
 The plant described here is popular, also overseas.
 In Europe, it has for long been grown from seed or offsets, also hybridised with H. reinwardtii (Wikipedia; www.redlist.sanbi.org).